zenml-io/zenml/docs/book/guides/functional-api/README.md

 * Read from a dynamically changing datasource rather than a static one.
 * Deploy the pipeline on [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/introduction/).

-If you just want to see all of the code for each chapter of the guide, head over to the [GitHub version](https://github.com/zenml-io/zenml/tree/main/examples/low\_level\_guide)
+If you just want to see all the code for each chapter of the guide, head over to the [GitHub version](https://github.com/zenml-io/zenml/tree/main/examples/low\_level\_guide)

 If not, then get your environment ready and follow along!